gacetta/classes/hideaki/units/unit4.md

   console.log(`The first character of the string is ${this[0]}`);
 }
 Terms you should now be familiar with:
-- classes vs functions
+- classes vs functions - classes are a template for creating objects that encapsulate data in one place.
 - prototypal inheritance
-- constructor function
+- constructor function - called when `new` is used.
+Binds `this` to the current new Object.
-- what is a prototype
+- what is a prototype - prototype is an existing inbuilt functionality in JS.
+Nearly everything in JavaScript is an object.
+Arrays and
 - what is a dunder proto
 - keyword this